okoye/zabuza/README.md

 and then pass the token parameter as shown above.

+After authenticating with the Api, you can now execute the api methods or just simply validate your credentials by calling the verify_credentials.

+For more information on supported api methods call:
+>>> help(openstack.Api)

 Notes
 =========
 It is being tested with Openstack Havana release and should work for python